-Our Top 5 Wineries on the Mornington Peninsula
+The Best Wineries on the Mornington Peninsula for wining and dining

 The Australian state of Victoria is heaven for the wine lovers out there.
 With wine regions scattered all over the state, you could visit a different winery every day and not run out of choices for months.
 Living in Melbourne, we are lucky to have several wine regions just over an hour’s drive from the city centre.
 The closest one to us is the Mornington Peninsula.
 The Mornington Peninsula has a lot to offer, with wildlife spotting, gorgeous surf beaches, and stunning coastal walks.
 But one of the highlights of any trip to the peninsula is visiting its boutique vineyards.
 This scenic peninsula is renowned for its cool climate wines and is home to fifty cellar door wineries.

 As you drive around the area, you will be bombarded with field after field full of grape vines, tempting you to stop and try a glass or two of vino.
 In the eleven years that we have lived in Melbourne, we’ve visited the peninsula numerous times to try out new wineries.
 But being regulars, we also have our favourites, the ones we love going back to.

 Here are our five favourite Mornington Peninsula wineries.
 Give them a try the next time you’re planning a leisurely lunch or a day of wine tasting:

 Montalto Vineyard and Olive Grove